Sebastianhju/Runeterra-5e/Rules/Status Effects.md

 # Immoblized

 A creature can be immobilized in different ways.
-If their speed is reduced to zero, if they are frightened, blinded, incapacitated, paralyzed, petrified, restrained, stunned or knocked prone.
+If their speed is reduced to zero, if they are frightened, blinded, incapacitated, paralyzed, petrified, restrained, stunned, pushed, pulled or knocked prone.